amprimiriam-16/llm-agent-sc/README.md

 ### 9. Try It Out

 **Ask Sample Questions:**
-- "What is BASF's global procurement strategy?"
+- "What is the global procurement strategy of the company?"
-- "How many distribution centers does BASF operate?"
+- "How many distribution centers does the company operate?"
 - "What are the key supplier evaluation criteria?"
 - "Explain the inventory optimization approach"
 - "What are the sustainability initiatives in logistics?"